zaymund/uka-theme-docs/README.md

 You'll need to add or remove your own sections, but that's easy to do as well - with minimal code.

 Add a link in the `header nav` element, like this: `[<a href="#Developers">Developers</a>]` and then add a `section` below with the same ID, like this: `[<section id="Developers">]`.
 Then just add your content!

-## Contribute
-If you have any suggestions, ideas, and the like - let me know!

-## License
-GPL v2.0 or later.
-Copyright (C) 2016 Rich Tabor http://richtabor.com/